apester/neurodynex3/doc/exercises/brunel-network.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We can now compute and plot the power spectrum.

-* For each network states SR, AI, SI fast, SI slow, find the parameters, then compute and plot the power spectrum using the script given here.
+* For each network states SR, AI, SI-fast, SI-slow, find the parameters, then compute and plot the power spectrum using the script given here.
 Make sure you understand the script and read the documentation of the functions :func:`.spike_tools.get_averaged_single_neuron_power_spectrum`, :func:`.plot_tools.plot_spike_train_power_spectrum`, :func:`.spike_tools.get_population_activity_power_spectrum`, and :func:`.plot_tools.plot_population_activity_power_spectrum`.

-* Discuss power spectra of the states SR, AI, SI fast and SI slow.
+* Discuss power spectra of the states SR, AI, SI-fast and SI-slow.
 Compare the individual neuron's spike train powers to the averaged power spectrum and to the power spectrum of :math:`A(t)`.

 .. code-block:: py